stevebrownlee/classroom-objects/Part 1: Flower Objects.md

 ## Different Properties

 Some of the object represent the people, and some objects represent buildings.
 Therefore, the properties vary.
-Each objec
+Each JavaScript object should have only the properties that describe the real-world object it is representing.
+The value of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA1NDU1NjQyNywtMjA4ODc0NjYxMiw3Mz
+eyJoaXN0b3J5IjpbLTY0MzAzMTg4NCwtMjA4ODc0NjYxMiw3Mz
 A5OTgxMTZdfQ==
 -->